A few words about me

 My professional background

 I’ve worked on various projects including educational websites, elearning courses made with authoring tools, animated videos, Serious Games, blended courses, or even instructor-led trainings.
-I learned how to run a project from start to finish, and how to use awesome tools such as Adobe Captivate, Camtasia, or my personal favorite: Adobe Character Animator.
+I learned how to run a project from start to finish, and how to use awesome tools such as Adobe XD, Captivate, Storyline, or my personal favorite: Adobe Character Animator.

 Before that, I graduated with a Bachelors of Arts in History and Linguistics as an exchange student at the University of Missouri – Kansas City.

-What I love about elearning
+What I like about elearning

 I also get to work closely with subject matter experts, which allows me to meet amazing people and learn about various topics from the best.

 Being an elearning specialist also means working on many different tasks, and I get to be creative along the way.
-My duties range from analyzing the situation, defining learning objectives, to building the actual course, including designing and animating the characters used in it.
+My duties range from analyzing the situation, conducting user research, defining learning objectives, to building the actual course, including designing and animating the characters used in it.
 And I always keep the best interests of learners in mind, whether I’m working on the whole project or one step only.

 I can move around the world